appcircleio/appcircle-docusaurus/docs/workflows/react-native-specific-workflow-steps/react-native-unit-test.md

 # React Native Unit Test

 This component runs all the unit tests in your project written with [Jest](https://jestjs.io/docs/tutorial-react-native) integration.
 When this step is completed, it generates a test report file in `JUnit.xml` format.
-You can view these test results in detail using Appcircle's Test Report component.
+You can view these test results in detail using Appcircle's [**Test Report**](/workflows/react-native-specific-workflow-steps/test-reports-react-native) component.

-For detailed information for Continuous Testing.
+For detailed information for continuous testing.
 Please visit our [React Native Continuous Testing documentation](/continuous-testing/react-native-testing/react-native-unit-testing).

 To generate detailed Test Reports.
 Please visit our [Test Reports Component documentation](/workflows/react-native-specific-workflow-steps/test-reports-react-native).